mtmazurik/RepositoryNookFirestore/readme.md

 Swagger help can be seen, after running (locally) with uri: http://localhost:8902/swagger/index.html

-I've deployed to Azure and AWS, and it stores repository info Mongo DB Atlas (hosted).
+I've deployed to Azure and AWS, and it stores repository info into an existing Firestore collection (called "Flights")

-Unlike MongoDB itself, which will create a Database and Collection if it doesn't exist, I've instituted a check for the Database/Collection which will throw an exception and return a 400 (Bad Request) if it doesn't exist.
-We don't need typo's proliferating databases and collections out there in the wild.
-It is easy to connect with MongoDB Compass to Atlas and create the Database\Collection before the services are put to use.

-At present we do not support the programmatic creation of DB and collection, but that wouldn't be difficult to add.

 #### Azure
 Step 1: